 Again he laughed.
 "I'll be right back," he told her as she went to figure things out.

 By the time he returned with the popcorn and two small bottles of pop, she was lowering an empty sand bucket tied with a red skipping rope with a black handle.

 He could not wipe the grin off his face.
 His woman was funny.
 It had been a long time since he had such fun.

 Her head popped into view as she grinned down at him.
 "Ta Da!" she trilled at him.
 "I figure we can do the pop first, then the popcorn."

 "That sounds like a plan.
 Which pop would you like?"

 "Surprise me," she said, giving a jolly chuckle and grinning at him.
 He liked the way her eyes twinkled with mischief and merriment.

 He put the Cream Soda in the bucket and watched it slowly rise from his balcony to hers.

 When she lowered it again, he poured the popcorn into the bucket after she told him it was clean.

 "Now we can share our feast together," she told him when she had her popcorn and Cream Soda.
 "Kind of like a balcony picnic."
-When Carl laughed she joined in after claiming, "It was a thing... or at least, if it wasn't, it was now.
-They had invented it."
+When Carl laughed, she joined in after claiming, "It was a thing... or at least, if it wasn't, it was now.
+We had invented it."